 “Discussion of Foreign Tax Credit Limitations and Preferred Stock Issuances,” Journal of Accounting Research-Supplement (1992): 125-130.

 “The Current State of Graduate Education in International Taxation,” Advances in Taxation 3 (1990): 249-259.
-With K. Hreha, G.M.
-Clowery, R.L.
-Gardner, M.S.
-Gately, R.S.
-Gupta, E.R.
-Larkins, W.W.
-McLeod, and W.F.
-O’Connor.
+With Karen Hreha, Grant M. Clowery, Robert L. Gardner, Mary S. Gately, R.S.
+Gupta, Ernest R. Larkins, William W. McLeod, and Walter F. O’Connor.

 “Characterizing the Taxpayer’s Living Situation,” The Tax Adviser (August 1989): 552-566.
 With Richard P. Weber.

 “The Accounting Doctoral Program with a Concentration in Taxation: Some Thoughts and Recommendations,” Journal of the American Taxation Association (Spring 1989): 94-100.
-With V.C.
-Milliron, P.J.
-Wilkie, and M.A.
-Wolfson.
+With Valerie C. Milliron, Patrick J. Wilkie, and Mark A. Wolfson.

 “An Analysis of the Applicability of Artificial Intelligence Techniques to Problem Solving in Taxation Domains,” Accounting Horizons (June 1989): 14-27.
 With William E. McCarthy.

-“An Analysis of the 1983 Social Security Amendments on Individual and Family Equity,” Contemporary Tax Research, S. Moriarity and J. Collins, ed.
+“An Analysis of the 1983 Social Security Amendments on Individual and Family Equity,” Contemporary Tax Research, Shane Moriarity and Julie A. Collins, ed.
 (1988): 76-109.

 “A House is Not Necessarily a Tax Home: An Examination of the Deductibility of Away-from-Home Expenses,” TAXES-The Tax Magazine (May 1987): 275-286.
 With Richard P. Weber.